Motif (software)

 Motif is a graphical user interface (GUI) widget toolkit for Unix-like operating systems using X11.
 Motif's look and feel is distinguished by its use of rudimentary square and chiseled three-dimensional effects for its various user interface elements.

-Motif is the toolkit for the Common Desktop Environment and IRIX Interactive Desktop and thus became the standard widget toolkit for Unix.
 Closely related to Motif is the Motif Window Manager (MWM).

+Motif is the toolkit for the Common Desktop Environment (CDE) and thus became the standard widget toolkit for the commercial UNIXes that adopted CDE.
+CDE was part of the UNIX 98 Workstation Product Standard, so Motif was part of that standard.
+It was also the toolkit for the IRIX Interactive Desktop.

 After many years as proprietary software, Motif was released in 2012, as free software under the GNU Lesser General Public License (LGPL-2.1-or-later).

 History

 Screenshot of plan, an application that uses the Motif toolkit.
 The "chiseled" look of Motif is clearly visible.

 Motif was created by the Open Software Foundation (OSF) to be a standard graphical user interface for Unix platforms.
 Rather than create a new interface from scratch, OSF opened a Request For Technology (RFT) in 1988 to solicit existing technologies from third parties.
 OSF intended to either adopt an existing interface wholesale, or create one using a combination of technologies from multiple existing products.
 Forty products were submitted, from which OSF selected twenty-three finalists.
-Among the finalists were Adobe Inc.'s Display Postscript, Sun Microsystems' OPEN LOOK, Digital Research's GEM, IXI Limited's X.desktop, Apollo Computer's Open Dialogue, Carnegie Mellon University's Andrew User Interface System, Digital Equipment Corporation's XUI, and Hewlett-Packard and Microsoft's CXI and PM/X. Ultimately, OSF selected a combination of the look and feel, window manager and Common User Access compliance from HP and Microsoft's CXI, along with the widget toolkit API and User Interface Language (UIL) from DEC's XUI.
+Among the finalists were Adobe Inc.'s Display PostScript, Sun Microsystems' OPEN LOOK, Digital Research's GEM, IXI Limited's X.desktop, Apollo Computer's Open Dialogue, Carnegie Mellon University's Andrew User Interface System, Digital Equipment Corporation's XUI, and Hewlett-Packard and Microsoft's CXI and PM/X. Ultimately, OSF selected a combination of the look and feel, window manager and Common User Access compliance from HP and Microsoft's CXI, along with the widget toolkit API and User Interface Language (UIL) from DEC's XUI.
 Motif was first shipped by OSF in 1989.